peholmst-attic/DART/Design/message-formats/resource-messages.md

   * `state`: identifier of the state, used in other messages. *Required.*
   * `description`: human readable descriptions in different languages.
   The keys are ISO 639 language codes. *Optional.*
-  * `track_location`: wether the sender should report the real time location of the resource whenever this state is active or not. *Required.*
+  * `location_tracking`: wether the sender should report the real time location of the resource whenever this state is active or not. *Required.*
   * `color`: the color of the status to be used in UIs, in hexadecimal #RRGGBB format. *Optional.*